Regrets. Everybody has a few. But you certainly don’t want to reach the end of your working life to find you’re not where you want to be.

-A 2018 survey by Global Atlantic Financial Group, which sells annuities, asked over 4,000 Americans, pre-retirees and retirees, about their retirement savings.
+A recent survey by Global Atlantic Financial Group, which sells annuities, asked more than 4,000 Americans, pre-retirees and retirees, about their retirement savings.
 Of those surveyed, 55% said they had regrets.
 The top three were that they:

 - Did not save enough.

 - Did not pay down debt before retiring.